-If you are interested in participating, please contact Tom Driscoll, our count organizer and compiler (by email: firstname.lastname@example.org or phone or text to 919-636-0482).
+The count this year was held on Sunday, January 1, 2023.
+If you are interested in participating next year, in the fall please contact Tom Driscoll, our count organizer and compiler (by email: firstname.lastname@example.org or phone or text to 919-636-0482).
 All participants must sign up with Tom.

-After the count, you may submit your count data to Norm Budnitz, our Count Compiler.
-The following forms may be sent to Norm either by email: email@example.com (Excel format) or as hard copies (PDF format, address on form).
+The following forms may be sent to Norm either by email: firstname.lastname@example.org (Excel format) or as hard copies (PDF format, note his new address on the form).
 Note that the count forms have been formatted to print out on letter-sized paper in landscape orientation:

 - Christmas Count checklist for electronic entry and submission as an Excel file